OxfordIonTrapGroup/mjolnir/Notes.md

 * Fixed. ~~**BUG** The image fitting works great, but the lines appear half a pixel above and to the left of where they should.
 This is because the pixel is drawn to the bottom right of its index~~

+### Camera interfacing

+At the moment uses a random person's interface to the camera DLL.
+Thorlabs cameras are rebranded IDS uEye cameras - there is a pyuEye package available from IDS which may prove useful, as interfacing with C is a little annoying.